codedragon/code_reviews/slides.md

 ## Problems with the "system" in the cartoon:
 * often not obvious which version contains which changes
 * often not easy to "revert" changes
-* often not clear who made what changes
+* often not clear who changed what
 * often not clear how to combine changes from different versions